mitya777/mitya777.github.io/_posts/2015-05-01-auto-immune.markdown

 We must fight to get to a place where the rule of law applies everywhere, even when face to face with an officer who's had a bad day.

-If we fail - the institutions we've created to fight the cancers in our communities will consume our civilization from the inside.
+If we fail: the institutions we've created to fight the cancers in our communities will consume our civilization from the inside.

 <a href="https://twitter.com/share" class="twitter-share-button"
 data-text="If black on black violence is a cancer then blue on black violence is auto-immune desease."